Connotation Meaning

 Connotation Examples

 The following examples of connotation reveal the kind of implicit meaning that words carry, which is other than their literal definition.
-For this, examples that illustrate a manner in which language can be used creatively to convey feelings or attitudes or opinion have been selected.
+For this, examples that illustrate a manner in which language can be used creatively to convey feelings or attitudes or opinions have been selected.
 These examples indicate how connotations of words can modify the emotional response to those words.

 Positive Connotation